Thailand’s commercial real estate market is less spoken about compared to other regional countries, like Singapore and Malaysia.

 Foreign individuals can generally not own commercial property in Thailand.
 Instead, it’s far more common to buy condo units as the buying process is swift and this gives you full freehold ownership.

-However, ownership regulations differ when you buy real estate as an individual or through a company, thus, it’s not a yes or no question.
-Let’s have a look at the two different ownership structures.
+However, ownership regulations differ when you buy real estate as an individual or through a company.
+It’s not a yes or no question.
+Let’s have a look at the two different options.

-If you’re an individual investor, you have few options when investing in commercial property.
-However, many foreigners faulty believes that commercial property isn’t available at all.
+If you’re an individual investor, Thailand is probably not your best country.
+With that said, many foreigners faulty believes that commercial property isn’t available at all.